skylark-shae/react-portfolio-main/README.md

 ```

 ## Installation
-This application is deployed on [GitHub Pages](https://skylar-shae.github.io/skylark-react-portfolio/) as well as [FILL DETAILS HERE](https://FILLLINKDETAILS)
+This application is deployed on [Netlify](https://skylark-shae-portfolio.netlify.app/).

 <br/>
 Demonstration the application's desktop and overall functionality: